Maximize your workouts with hormone-focused training tips

 - Get the right testing and baseline.

-- See a clinician if you have ongoing fatigue, strength loss, low libido, or major sleep problems lasting longer than 4–6 weeks.
+- See a clinician if you have ongoing fatigue, strength loss, low libido, or major sleep problems lasting longer than 4 to 6 weeks.

-- Ask about morning total testosterone, ideally measured twice, fasting, between 7 a.m. and 10 a.m.
-Free testosterone can help clarify borderline cases around 350 ng/dL total or 100 pg/mL free.
+- Ask about morning total testosterone, ideally measured twice on separate days, fasting, between 7 a.m. and 10 a.m.
+Free testosterone can help clarify borderline cases, especially when symptoms are present and total testosterone is near the low end of the reference range.[4]

 - For broader hormone context, discuss thyroid panel, fasting glucose, HbA1c, and lipid profile, especially if you have central obesity or metabolic syndrome risk factors.